What is the life expectancy of electrical wiring in a house?

 The next type of wiring was insulated with a rubber-like material and embedded fabric, shown in the photo above.
 It was used up through the 1950s.
 The insulation has not held up well in hot attics of North Florida, especially in areas near the attic hatch opening where it has been walked on repeatedly or pushed around by stored Christmas decorations.
 The wiring is at the end of its serviceable life now in most cases, with cracked insulation flaking off the at bends and splayed fabric; however, sometimes it is still in marginally satisfactory condition, with the expectation of replacement very soon.

 Plastic wire insulation with good resistance to thermal deterioration followed next in the mid-1950s, and the formulation of the plastic was upgraded in the 1980s for better heat resistance.
-The newer wiring is expected to have a lifespan of 80 years or more...but only time will tell.
+The newer wiring is expected to have a lifespan of 80 years, or even more...but only time will tell.
 See our blog post Can old electrical wiring go bad inside a wall? for more on this.

 Many of our customers buying older houses are concerned about the possibility of a fire due to arcing of damaged or deteriorated wiring in the walls or attic.
 Two options to consider are wiring replacement or installation of AFCI-breakers in the panel for the general household circuits.